 Fiber (estimated dry matter content) = 5%

 The first ingredient in this dog food is menhaden fish meal.
 Because it is considered a meat concentrate, fish meal contains almost 300% more protein than fresh fish itself.

 Menhaden are small ocean fish related to herring.
 They’re rich in protein and omega-3 fatty acids.
 What’s more, in their mid-depth habitat, menhaden are not exposed to mercury contamination as can be typical with deep water species.

 This item is typically obtained from the “clean, dried, ground tissue of undecomposed whole fish and fish cuttings” of commercial fish operations.1

 The second ingredient is whitefish, a marine or freshwater species native to Canada and the California coast.
 Although it is a quality item, raw fish contains up to 73% water.
 After cooking, most of that moisture is lost, reducing the meat content to just a fraction of its original weight.

 After processing, this item would probably account for a smaller part of the total content of the finished product.

-The seventh ingredient mentions peas.
-Peas are a quality source of carbohydrates.
+The third ingredient includes lentils, which are a quality source of carbohydrates.
 Plus (like all legumes) they’re rich in natural fiber.